Still accepting new clients! Call (866) 313-0733

 • Line 47 is for reporting the reporting corporation’s share of reasonably anticipated benefits for the CSA.

-• Lines 48b and 48c involve reporting on stock based compensation directly related to the intangible development activity under the CSA.
+• Lines 48b and 48c involve reporting on stock-based compensation directly related to the intangible development activity under the CSA.

 • Lines 49a and 49b require reporting on intangible development costs for the CSA, including the amount allocable to the reporting corporation.